What are the restricted and prohibited trading strategies at Pivex Funded?

 Example | An EA opens trades when a moving average crossover is detected. |

-Why This is Prohibited | Automated trading does not demonstrate the trader’s individual skills or decision-making ability. |
+Why This is Prohibited | Automated trading does not demonstrate the trader’s individual skills or decision-making ability.
+Consequently, any connection to the trading platform via an external API keys is also not permitted. |

 [Not Allowed] Copy Trading